 In 2013, we gathered a group of African American women in the City Heights neighborhood of San Diego to help us craft healthy and delicious recipes for the California Department of Public Health.
 We had so much fun that we found funding to develop a cookbook for people without access to full kitchens.
 In 2015, we worked with Iraqi and African community cooks to bring their flavors to a broader audience and integrate local produce into traditional recipes.
-Up next are two more community endeavors - Native American recipes and Asia Pacific Islander recipes.
-Check out the cookbooks we have published below, and stayed tuned for our next projects!
+In 2017, we worked with groups in California and Hawaii to develop recipes inspired by cuisines from Native American, Hawaiian, and other Asian and Pacific Islander communities.
+Check out our cookbooks below.

 Interested in distributing any of these cookbooks?
 Let us know.

 From Iraq to the Golden State: Recipes Inspired by Iraqi Community Farmers was developed in partnership with IRC San Diego and community farmers from the El Cajon Community Garden.
-The cookbook was so much fun to create!
 We held cooking and tasting parties where we tweaked traditional Iraqi dishes to accommodate limited budgets, San Diego produce, and limited cooking literacy.
-Then we added in a dozen recipes from EatFresh.org, creating an "intercultural" cookbook designed for San Diegans and recently arrived Iraqi refugees alike.
-Although we couldn't sneak every recipe we wanted into this cookbook (dolma was a particular challenge), we have enjoyed sharing these recipes with the El Cajon community each week at the Downtown El Cajon Farmers' Market.
 Recipes are available in English and Arabic (download free PDF) and English, Spanish and Chinese on EatFresh.org.